-Each student enrolled in the BSRC Program is highly encouraged to meet regularly with an academic counselor to develop and maintain their degree map accordingly.
-These meetings are essential for ensuring that students stay on track toward successful program completion, make informed decisions about course sequencing, and align their educational goals with graduation and career timelines.
+Each student enrolled in the BSRC Program is strongly encouraged to meet regularly with an academic counselor to develop and maintain an up-to-date degree map.
+These meetings are essential for helping students stay on track for successful completion of the BSRC Degree Advancement, make informed decisions about course sequencing, and align their academic progress with graduation and career goals.